 });

 Tip: Usually, firing an event means adding code to your site.
 However, you can use a template called "Fire Event" in Custom Code campaigns to fire an event without making any code changes.
-Read more about it in our Community.
+Learn more about using this template.

 Off-site events